How to get a security camera effect in after effects

 After Effects is a powerful software that allows you to create various visual effects for your videos.
 One popular effect is the security camera effect, which adds a surveillance camera-like appearance to your footage.
 In this tutorial, we will walk you through the steps to achieve this effect in After Effects.

-See also Does kohl's have security cameras
+See also How security cameras work for kids

 Step 1: Import and arrange your footage